 Differences in brains are certain to exist whenever differences in behavior exist, including differences in ability and performance.
 Therefore, findings of brain differences do not constitute evidence for abnormality; rather, they simply document the neural substrate of the behavioral differences.

 It should also be noted that the brain is plastic.
-New connections can form and the internal structure of the existing synapses can change.
+New connections can form, and the internal structure of the existing synapses can change.
 New neurons, also called nerve cells, are constantly being born, particularly in the learning and memory centers.
 Approximately 700 new neurons are daily being formed in the brain.
-Neurons die each day too, keeping the overall number more or less balanced, with a slow loss of cells as we age (Spalding, 2015).
+Neurons die each day, too, keeping the overall number more or less balanced, with a slow loss of cells as we age (Spalding, 2015).
 A person who becomes an expert in a specific domain will have growth in the areas of the brain that are involved with their particular skill.

-The human brain is a powerhouse; the human brain has put a man on the moon, created the silicon chip that can do billions of calculations per second, invented red, yellow, and green lights to control millions of people in traffic every day and — believe it or not — found ways to see what goes on inside itself.
+The human brain is a powerhouse.
+The human brain has put a man on the moon, created the silicon chip that can do billions of calculations per second, invented red, yellow, and green lights to control millions of people in traffic every day, and — believe it or not — found ways to see what goes on inside itself.
 The human brain itself tells us that it is most certainly capable of overcoming learning obstacles like dyscalculia, despite genetic influences and brain differences.

 Edublox offers live online tutoring to students with dyscalculia.
-Our students are based in the United States, Canada, Australia, New Zealand, and elsewhere.
+Our students are in the United States, Canada, Australia, and elsewhere.
 Book a free consultation to discuss your child’s math learning needs.

 Authored by Susan du Plessis (B.A.
-Hons Psychology; B.D.) who has 30+ years’ experience in the LD field.
+Hons Psychology; B.D.), an educational specialist with 30+ years of experience in learning disabilities.

-Medically reviewed by Dr. Zelda Strydom (MBChB) on May 21, 2021.
+Medically reviewed by Dr. Zelda Strydom (MBChB).

 Hornigold, J. (2015).
 Dyscalculia pocketbook.
 Alresford, Hampshire: Teachers’ Pocketbooks.

 Kere, J. (2014).
 The molecular genetics and neurobiology of developmental dyslexia as model of a complex phenotype.
-Biochemical and Biophysical Research Communications, 452(2), 236-243. https://doi.org/10.1016/j.bbrc.2014.07.102
+Biochemical and Biophysical Research Communications, 452(2), 236-243.

 Levy L. M., Reis I. L., & Grafman J. (1999).
 Metabolic abnormalities detected by 1H-MRS in dyscalculia and dysgraphia.
 Neurology, 53, 639-641.